mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/gamut_mask_docker.rst

 Editing
 -------

-If you choose to create a new mask, edit, or duplicate selected mask, the mask template documents opens as a new view (1).
+If you choose to create a new mask, edit, or duplicate selected mask, the mask template document will be opened as a new view (1).

 There you can create new shapes and modify the mask with standard vector tools (:ref:`vector_graphics`).